blakea83/class-9-slidify/index.md

 knit        : slidify::knit2slides
 ---

+## You should use the State Point App to choice your fate.
-## A Good and a Bad Wastewater Operator's Fate
+#### A Good and a Bad Wastewater Operator's Fate
 ![alt text](http://alruralwater.com/about/News/images/2012_Awards_3.jpg) ![alt text](http://www.salem-news.com/stimg/february102010/handcuffed_new_.jpg)
-<br />Hero or Goat

 --- .class #id

-## The Difference
+## The Difference between a good and bad Operator.
 ###### Can an Operator keep his solids and bugs in the plant?
 ![alt text](.//mod_1415118689814.jpg)
+###### Picture above is bugs leaving a plant this can make you a bad operator.

+--- .class #id
+### The State Point Analysis App can help you keep your bugs in your plant.
+#### If the blue Underflow Line crosses the black Solids Flux Line, the Return Activated Sludge (RAS) flow needs to be increased.
 <br />
-Bugs going out of the plant to a stream.
-An operator's nightmare
+#### If the Red State Point is above the black line, you need to do everything possible to adjust the plant because your solids are almost certianly going into the river.

 --- .class #id
-### The Solution is to use the State Point Analysis App.
-If the green underflow line crosses the black Solids Flux Line, the Return Activated Sludge (RAS) flow needs to be increased.
-If the Red State Point is above the black line, you need to pull out every trick because your solids are almost destined to go into the river.

---- .class #id
-A Bad Day
+## A Bad Day

 ```r
 Q_RAS=1